Warfarin

 • ↑ Risk of bleeding

-• Adherence to treatment maybe difficult
+• Adherence to treatment may be difficult

 Management depends on: